About Me

 Started working with clients in 2015, I am an integrative counsellor and psychotherapist accredited by the British Association for Counselling and Psychotherapy (BACP).
 I have substantial experiences in working with anxiety, depression, low self-esteem, and loss and bereavement.
 I also have experience in working with clients with personality 'disorders'.
 Having been a student counsellor at university, I am particularly experienced in working with university students.

-I offer sessions in English, Mandarin and Cantonese.
+I primarily work in English.
+I am also offer sessions in Mandarin and Cantonese.

 My